Ban Chao: Control of the Tarim Basin

 In 91 CE, Ban Chao finally succeeded in pacifying the Western Regions and was awarded the title of Protector General and stationed at Qiuci (Kucha).
 A Wuji Colonel was re-established and, commanding five hundred soldiers, stationed in the Kingdom of Nearer Jushi, within the walls of Gaochang, 29 kilometres southeast of Turfan.
 In 94 CE, Chao proceeded to again attack and defeat Yanqi [Karashahr].
-Subsequently, more than fifty kingdoms presented hostages, as submission to the Han Dynasty.
+Subsequently, more than fifty kingdoms presented hostages, as submission to the Han dynasty.

-In 97 CE Ban Chao sent an envoy, Gan Ying, who reached the Persian Gulf or the Black Sea and left the first recorded Chinese account of Europe.
+In 97 CE, Ban Chao sent an envoy, Gan Ying, who reached the Persian Gulf or the Black Sea and left the first recorded Chinese account of Europe.
 Some modern authors have claimed that Ban Chao advanced to the Caspian Sea, however, this interpretation has been criticized as a misreading.

-In 102 CE Ban Chao was retired as Protector General of the Western Regions due to age and ill health, and returned to the capital Luoyang at the age of 70, but the following month died there in the 9th month of the 14th Yongyuan year (30 Sept. to 28 Oct.
+In 102 CE, Ban Chao was retired as Protector General of the Western Regions due to age and ill health, and returned to the capital Luoyang at the age of 70, but the following month died there in the 9th month of the 14th Yongyuan year (30 Sept. to 28 Oct.
 102).
 See: Hou Hanshu, chap 77 (sometimes given as chap.
 107).
-Following his death, the power of the Xiongnu in the Western Territories increased again, and subsequent Chinese emperors did not reach so far to the west again until the Tang Dynasty.
+Following his death, the power of the Xiongnu in the Western Territories increased again, and subsequent Chinese emperors did not reach so far to the west again until the Tang dynasty.

 A family of historians

 Ban Chao also belonged to a family of historians.
 His father was Ban Biao (3–54 CE) who started the History of the Western Han Dynasty (Hanshu; The Book of Han) in 36, which was completed by his son Ban Gu (32–92) and his daughter Ban Zhao (Ban Chao's brother and sister).
 Ban Chao was probably the key source for the cultural and socio-economic data on the Western Regions contained in the Hanshu.
+Ban Chao's grandmother on the paternal side was Xiongnu and was a descendant of the Xiongnu king Xiutu.
+The partly Xiongnu origins of Ban Chao might help explain his skills in matters related to China's history and foreign relations.

 Ban Chao's youngest son Ban Yong (班勇 Bān Yŏng) participated in military campaigns with his father and continued to have a central military role in the Tarim Basin into the 120s.